FrankLawrence/Obsidian-Vault/Computer Science/Operating Systems/Input-Output.md

 5. Copy registers from where they were saved to process table
 6. Run the interrupt-service procedure.
 It will extract information from the interrupting device controller’s registers.
 7. Choose which process to run next.
 If the interrupt has caused some high-priority process that was blocked to become ready, it may be chosen to run now.
-8. Set up the MMU context for the process to run next.
+8. Set up the [[MMU]] context for the process to run next.
 Some TLB set- up may also be needed.
 9. Load the new process’ registers, including its PSW.
 10. Start running the new process.

 **Device drivers**, as mentioned before, sit between the CPU and the device.
 They accept abstract requests (such as a read request to the device) from device-independent layer and *transform them into commands for the device*.
 They can accept *multiple requests* and save them in a queue.
 We usually need to *wait for the completion* of a request before we can send a new command.
 After getting the response, it checks it for errors and then sends a response to the device-independent layer.

-On top of the device drivers sit the **device-independent software** such as the file system.
+On top of the device drivers sit the **device-independent software** such as the [[File Systems|file system]].
 These must implement the following functions:
 - Uniform interfacing for device drivers: Driver interface, naming, protection
 - Buffering: Necessary for both character and block devices
 - Error reporting: Hardware-level, driver-level